Trump's payroll tax holiday is really a deferment you have to pay back in January

-Trump's executive memo signed on Aug.
-8 will take effect starting Wednesday.
-He took action as the Democrats and Republicans continue to negotiate over another stimulus package, which may include a second stimulus check.
+Trump's executive memo to create the tax holiday was signed on Aug.
+8 along with three other executive actions.
+His move came as the Democrats and Republicans continue to negotiate over another stimulus package, which may include a second stimulus check.

 Senate Minority Leader Chuck Schumer, a Democrat from New York, and Sen. Ron Wyden, a Democrat from Oregon, sent a letter to the Government Accountability Office (GAO) Wednesday asking whether the guidance was a "rule" for purposes of the Congressional Review Act.
 If it is a rule according to the GAO, then Congress can disapprove it and essentially end the tax holiday.